GDPR is here… but what does it mean for you?

 Luckily GDPR has improved upon individual data rights by giving users complete control over their personal and private information.

 How does GDPR provide users with more control over their information?

-Users must be fully informed and give consent before any and all data is collected.
+Fully informing your users is a requirement, as well as giving consent before collecting any and all data.
 Additionally, users have the capability to view, edit, and erase their personal data.
-As an extra layer of reassurance users also will receive a notification in case of privacy breach, ensuring they stay informed and understand how their data is being used.
+As an extra layer of reassurance users will also receive a notification in case of privacy breach, fully informing them and understanding what is happening to their data.

 Individuals will also be given more rights for the processing of their data.
 This includes allowing for “the right to be forgotten” which means that individuals can request that their data be erased or removed from the system.

-In short, GDPR helps to hand over the control of personal data to the user, ensuring their rights, privacy, and wishes are respected and provides greater measures for ensuring the protection of private data.
+In short, GDPR helps to hand over the control of personal data to the user; respecting their rights, privacy, and wishes, and provides greater measures for ensuring the protection of private data.

 Sociabble and GDPR

 In order to comply with these new terms and give our users the utmost confidence and peace of mind Sociabble has put in place numerous safeguards for the handling and processing of your data.
-These include, but are not limited to
+Including:

 – Regulated encryption of any and all data

 – Regulated protection of endpoint computers that handle critical information which includes malware protection centralization, encryption of critical employees computers)